 City breaks can be expensive, but thankfully there are plenty of ways to save a few pennies here and there.
 Many of the big cities offer some kind of pass or attraction card, which could save you money and hopefully a bit of hassle!

 Having been to Berlin twice, I opted both times to buy the Berlin Welcome Card.
-There are a number of cards available for different lengths and coverage, depending on your needs.
+There are a number of card options available for different lengths and coverage, depending on your needs.
 I chose the 3 day (72 hour) card covering zones ABC, costing €27,50.
-While this may seem a bit pricey for a discount card, it also acts as a travel card.
+While this may seem a bit pricey for a discount card, it also acts as a travel card so the savings add up.

 A brief breakdown of the savings I made using this card: